-In the event a crime is reported, or a situation arises, within the WCU Clery Geography (On Campus, Public Property, and Non-campus property), that in the judgment of the Executive Director, Security and Risk Management or the Global Security Operations Center (GSOC), and in consultation with responsible authorities when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
+In the event a crime is reported, or a situation arises, within the WCU Clery Geography (On Campus, Public Property, and Non-campus property), that in the judgment of the Vice President, Safety & Security or the Global Security Operations Center (GSOC), and in consultation with responsible authorities when time permits, constitutes a serious or continuing threat, a campus wide "timely warning" notice will be issued.
 Timely Warning Notices are usually distributed for the following Uniformed Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, murder/non negligent manslaughter, a string of Burglaries or Motor Vehicle Thefts that occur in a reasonably close proximity to one another, and robbery.
-Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Executive Director, Security and Risk Management or designee.
+Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by the Vice President, Safety & Security.